deadlyvipers/dojo_rules/introduction.md

-My favorite path is Git.
+My favorite path is Electives.